EGFR gene

 (Unless otherwise indicated by findings)

 LungCurrently there are no specific medical management guidelines for lung cancer risk in mutation carriers.
-However, the increased risk may warrant consideration of individualized screening with low dose chest CT scans, as has been considered for individuals at increased risk due to smoking.2NANA
+However, the increased risk may warrant consideration of individualized screening with low dose chest CT scans, as has been considered for individuals at increased risk due to various risk factors (see clinical overview).1NANA

-For Patients With A Cancer DiagnosisFor patients with a diagnosis of lung cancer, the presence of this EGFR gene mutation may impact decisions about the choice of drugs for therapy.1NANA
+For Patients With A Cancer DiagnosisFor patients with a diagnosis of lung cancer, the presence of this EGFR gene mutation may impact decisions about the choice of drugs for therapy.3NANA

 Information for Family Members